Bactrocera cucurbitae

-Bactrocera cucurbitae, the melon fly, is a fruit fly of the family Tephritidae.
+Zeugodacus cucurbitae, the melon fly, is a fruit fly of the family Tephritidae.
 It is a serious agricultural pest, particularly in Hawaii.

 Identification

 Adult fly

 The adult melon fly is 6 to 8 mm in length.
 Distinctive characteristics include its wing pattern, its long third antennal segment, the reddish yellow dorsum of the thorax with light yellow markings, and the yellowish head with black spots.

 Egg

 The egg is elliptical, about 2 mm long, and pure white.
 It is almost flat on the ventral surface, and more convex on the dorsal.
 Eggs are often somewhat longitudinally curved.

 Larva

 The larva is a cylindrical-maggot shape, elongated, with the anterior end narrowed a somewhat curved ventrally.
 It has anterior mouth hooks, ventral fusiform areas and a flattened caudal end.
 Last instar larvae range from 7.5 to 11.8 mm in length.

 Pupa

 The puparium ranges in color from dull red or brownish yellow to dull white, and is about 5 to 6 mm in length.